Vision Zero Road Safety Program

 Niagara Region's goal is to improve road safety for all users.
-Improving road safety and reducing speeding and dangerous driving are key priorities.
+Improving road safety, and reducing speeding and dangerous driving are key priorities.

 Niagara Region completed presentations at all 12 local municipalities and received unanimous approval to move forward with elements of Vision Zero - automated speed enforcement and red light cameras.
-An implementation plan is being developed with the intention to launch the program in 2022.

 The following initiatives are either in place or development to reduce the number of collisions and fatalities on Regional roads.

 To improve roadway safety, we're launching the Automated Speed Enforcement Program after receiving approval from all 12 local municipalities and Regional Council.

 The launch will begin with installation of "Municipal Speed Camera Coming Soon" signs.
 The signs will be in place for at least 90 days, as required by legislation.
 Following the 90 days, the automated speed enforcement units will become operational.

 Automated speed enforcement is an automated system that uses cameras and a speed measurement device to help enforce posted speed limits in school zones and community safety zones.

 An automated speed enforcement unit (mobile or semi-fixed) takes an image of any vehicle travelling over the posted speed limit.
 The camera stores the images, and the approved vendor downloads and sends the images to Toronto's Joint Processing Centre.

 The joint processing centre reviews the images and determines if a ticket should be issued.
 For each ticket to be issued, the joint processing centre:

 - Requests access to the Ministry of Transportation vehicle ownership database